 Naturally, the thing which immediately grabbed Kaylee's attention was the ornate object in the centre of the room.
 The blue crystal (Kaylee couldn't help but think that the Cap'n would love to get his hands on something like that) that mounted the device was glowing faintly.

 Kaylee heard Rodney's sharp intake of breath.
 "You know what it is?" she asked absently, running her fingers over the shallow indentations on the bottom half.
-Evidently they were a plug of sorts, but beyond that Kaylee couldn't even begin to guess.
+Evidently they were plugs of sorts, but beyond that Kaylee couldn't even begin to guess.

 "Did they swap bodies too?"
 Kaylee asked curiously.